 • the person's capacity to pay the debt or debts

-• The Registrar will take into account the person's statements about their financial position and any findings in relation to ability to pay, for example, change of assessment decisions.
+• The Registrar will take into account the person's statements and evidence about their financial position and any findings in relation to ability to pay.

 • The Registrar will expect a person to use all available options to ensure the liability is correct and appropriate to their circumstances before claiming inability to pay the debt.